 Is Team Health at the Forefront in Your Annual Planning Meeting?

 Kris Snyder is the founder of the growth advisory firm Impact Architects and has helped entrepreneurs for over 25 years.
-Here, he explains why team health is one of the most important aspects of your annual planning meeting and gives you his favorite team health exercises to try.
+Here, he explains why team health is one of the most important aspects of your Annual Planning Meeting and gives you his favorite team health exercises for building trust and rapport.

 The Importance of Team Health in Annual Planning Meetings